The Disc-structure space: : -type invariance

 \begin{ex} Any codimension $0$ embedding $M\hookrightarrow N$ that is $k$-connected is an equivalence on tangential $k$-types.
 This is clear from the definition as long as $N$ admits a $k$-connected $\theta$-structure with respect to \emph{some} $\theta$, and there is indeed always such a choice: pick a Moore-Postnikov factorisation $N\ra B\ra\BO$ of a classifying map for the stable tangent bundle of $N$ into a $k$-connected map followed by a $k$-coconnected map $\theta\colon B\ra\BO$. \end{ex}

 \begin{ex} The case of most interest to us is $k=2$, where there is a simple recipe to decide whether two $d$-manifolds $M_0$ and $M_1$ have the same tangential $k$-types.
 If the $M_i$ are disconnected, then they have the same tangential $2$-type if and only if there exists a bijection between their components such that the corresponding components have the same tangential $2$-type.
 For connected manifolds $M_0$ and $M_1$, one can decide whether they have the same tangential $2$-type as follows (cf.\,\cite[p.\,712--713]{Kreck}; Kreck deals with \emph{normal} $k$-types as opposed to \emph{tangential} $k$-types and has a different indexing convention, but neither of this makes a difference): \begin{enumerate} \item The functionals $w_2(M_i) \colon \pi_2(M_i)\ra \bfZ/2$ for $i=0,1$ induced by the second Stiefel--Whitney classes need to be both trivial or nontrivial. \item If they are both nontrivial, then $M_0$ and $M_1$ have the same tangential $2$-type if and only if there exists an abstract isomorphism $\varphi\colon \pi_1(M_0)\ra\pi_1(M_1)$ such that $\varphi ^*w_1(M_1)=w_1(M_0)$, where $w_1(M_i) \in \oH^1(M_i;\bfZ/2)\cong \oH^1(K(\pi_1M_i,1);\bfZ/2)$ is the first Stiefel--Whitney class. \item If they are both trivial, then there are unique classes $w_2(M_i) \in \oH^2(K(\pi_1(M_i),1);\bfZ/2)$ that pull back to the second Stiefel--Whitney classes along the canonical maps $M_i\ra K(\pi_1(M_i),1)$.
-Then $M_0$ and $M_1$ have the same tangential $2$-type if and only if there exists an abstract isomorphism $\varphi\colon \pi_1(M_0)\ra\pi_1(M_1)$ with $\varphi ^*w_i(M_1)=w_i(M_0)$ for $i=1,2$. \end{enumerate} In particular, if $M_0$ and $M_1$ are spin, $w_i(M)$ and $w_i(N)$ vanish for $i\le2$, so the recipe shows that they have the same tangential $2$-types if and only if their fundamental groupoids are equivalent. \end{ex}
+Then $M_0$ and $M_1$ have the same tangential $2$-type if and only if there exists an abstract isomorphism $\varphi\colon \pi_1(M_0)\ra\pi_1(M_1)$ with $\varphi ^*w_j(M_1)=w_j(M_0)$ for $j=1,2$. \end{enumerate} In particular, if $M_0$ and $M_1$ are spin, $w_i(M)$ and $w_i(N)$ vanish for $i\le2$, so the recipe shows that they have the same tangential $2$-types if and only if their fundamental groupoids are equivalent.
+It also implies that the tangential $2$-type of a smooth manifold does not depend on the smooth structure, since Stiefel--Whitney classes are defined for topological manifolds. \end{ex}

 \begin{lem} Let $M$ be an $m$-manifold and $k\ge 0$ a number.
 For any $d\ge4$ with $k\le \lfloor \tfrac{d}{2}\rfloor$, there exists a closed $d$-manifold $P$ with the same tangential $k$-type as $M$. \end{lem}